michael-kitchin/CarND-LaneLines-P1-Project/README.md

 ### 4. Possible Improvements

-This approach's limitations are aggravated by minimal attention paid to optimizing the edge detection phases of the pipeline.
+This capability's limitations are aggravated by minimal attention paid to optimizing the edge detection phases of the pipeline.

 There is substantial opportunity in this phase for the following:
 * Lessening filtering requirements of the line-building phase, improving its overall effectiveness